Intermediate Qualification in Islamic Finance (IQIF) : Banking

 M6: Islamic Deposit & Investment Account

-This module is designed to provide participants with in-depth understanding of Islamic Banking operations, particularly on deposits.
-Participants will be exposed to amongst others, types of deposit products and their applications, deposit insurance and new products in the banking business.
+This module is designed to provide participants with in-depth understanding of Islamic banking operation, particularly on deposits and investment account.
+Participants will be exposed to the concept, product structures and applications of Islamic deposit and investment account.

 M7: Islamic Trade Financing

-This module provides an overview to the various Shariah contracts involved in relation to Islamic Trade Finance.
-Participants will also be exposed to several types of Islamic Trade Finance facilities available in the market and its operational aspects.
+This module provides an overview to the various Shariah contracts involved in relation to Islamic trade finance.
+Participants will also be exposed to several types of Islamic trade finance facilities available in the market and its operational aspect.

 M8: Islamic Treasury Products

-This module will provide an insight into the operational aspects of Islamic Treasury activities.
-Throughout the module, participants will examine the structure and process of each product and the distinct features of the Islamic Treasury Products in the market.
-Shariah issues on the products will also be deliberated and discussed with participants.
+This module provides an insight into the operational aspect of Islamic treasury activities.
+Throughout the module, participants will examine the structure and process of each product and the distinct features of the Islamic treasury products in the market.
+Shariah issues on the products will also be deliberated and discuss with the participants.

 M9: Marketing of Islamic Banking Products

-This module provides an overview of current marketing landscape in the Banking arena.
-It also discusses new ideas on securing and retaining customers.
+This module illustrates the salient features of current marketing landscape in the banking environment.
+It also discusses new channel and trends in marketing banking products and services.

 M10: Customer Relationship Management

-This module will highlight the overview of customer relationship management.
-It will also explore the importance of service standards in Islamic Financial Services and the prominence of efficient and effective complaint management systems/ strategies.
+This module highlights the salient features of customer relationship management.
+It will also explore the importance of service standards in Islamic financial services and the prominence of efficient and effective strategy for customer retention and loyalty.

 The Associate Qualification in Islamic Finance (AQIF) certificate holder or equivalent is a prerequisite for a participant sitting for the IQIF assessment.